How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 Romans 5:1—”Since we have been justified through faith, we have peace with God”—describes real relational reconciliation, not merely legal status change.

-Peace comes through Christ uniting divine and human natures, bridging the ontological gap sin created.
+Peace comes through Christ uniting divine and human natures, bridging the ontological gap that sin created.

-Sin’s corruption separated humanity from holy God; Christ’s healing removes separation, enabling genuine fellowship.
+Sin’s corruption separated humanity from the holy God; Christ’s healing removes separation, enabling genuine fellowship.

 Peace flows from ontological healing rather than legal reckoning.
 God doesn’t merely declare sinners at peace while enmity remains; He transforms enemies into friends through grace-enabled participation in divine life.